CHORAL MUSIC

 The audio player below features four arrangements of works by Minas Gerais composers Sérgio Santos and Milton Nascimento by the Queens College Vocal Ensemble.

-The character of these arrangements is richly sonorous, tapping into the hallmark harmonic sophistication of Minas Gerais composers.
-Boukas sets the original Portuguese texts by legendary poet, lyricist and ubiquitous collaborator Paulo César Pinheiro.
+The music by Sérgio Santos offers a rich invitation to embed the intrinsic harmonic sophistication of Minas Gerais composers.
+Boukas sets the original Portuguese texts by legendary poet, lyricist and ubiquitous collaborator Paulo César Pinheiro

-Choral directors and educators interested in performing/recording current and future Brazilian arrangements and commissioning original works can CONTACT Richard Boukas directly.
+Choral directors and educators interested in performing/recording Boukas’s Brazilian arrangements and commissioning original works CONTACT Richard Boukas directly.

 View a summary of all Richard Boukas activities during the Queens College Year of Brazil.